So, that’s a great question.

 And So, What Do You Receive For That Management Fee?

-Well, you’re going to have…your property manager’s going to have all the communication, take care of all the communication with a tenant.
+Well, you’re going to have…your property manager’s going to have all the communication, take care of all the communication with a resident.

 They’re going to manage work orders for you.
-In other words, they’re going to handle maintenance requests from the tenant, they’re gonna schedule techs to go out there and do different things.
+In other words, they’re going to handle maintenance requests from the resident, they’re gonna schedule techs to go out there and do different things.

 They’re going to answer any kind of questions, they’re also going to answer questions from you.